aws-solutions/media-services-application-mapper/WORKSHOP.md

 ## Part 2: Install MSAM

 * MSAM uses CloudFormation for installation and updates
 * Install all four MSAM templates into the same region

+**After installing the DynamoDB stack (Template 1), you can install the remaining stacks (Templates 2, 3, and 4) concurrently.
+There is no need to wait for each to finish before starting the next.**

 * Use the same region (us-west-2) used for the live workflow
 * Create at least one API key for browser access